sanua356/kea-hook-simple-ddos-guard/README.md

 ## Build

+### Build with G++
+1. Install kea-dev package (In Arch it is part of the KEA package, in other distributions it may be a separate package).
+2. Clone this repository `git clone https://github.com/sanua356/kea-hook-simple-ddos-guard.git`.
+3. Go to the repository directory `cd ./kea-hooks-simple-ddos-guard`.
+4. Make the build script executable `chmod +x ./build.sh`.
+5. Run build script `./build.sh` (sudo rights may be required).
+6. Find ".so" library in current directory.

 ### Build with Meson
 1. Clone KEA official repository: `git clone https://gitlab.isc.org/isc-projects/kea.git`.
 2. Clone current repository in KEA repository path `/src/hooks/dhcp/`.